Pediatric Hematology-Oncology Fellowship

 • Why I chose Colorado for fellowship: Because of the incredible blend of a rigorous academic program with a broad blend of pathologies, multiple leaders in the field present as clinicians, researchers, and teachers as well as access to the great outdoors with so many fun activities to explore in your spare time!

-• Research interests: Patient report outcomes research in the realm of symptomatic management and quality of life for Neuro-Oncology patients
+• Research interests: Mixed methods and patient reported outcomes research in the realm of complex symptom management and quality of life for Neuro-Oncology patients

 • Favorite things to do in Colorado: What is there not to love?!
 Besides sit in traffic...But truly - hike, bike, run, paddle board, check out cool coffee shops, read, stare at the mountains and feel small, the list goes on and on!